Jan 11, 2021, 4:42:33 PM CST Aug 9, 2023, 10:57:55 AM CDT

 How many doses of the COVID‑19 vaccine do you need?

 When you first get the COVID‑19 vaccine, most people need two doses for the vaccine to be effective.
 The Pfizer vaccine requires a second shot 21 days after the first.
 The Moderna vaccine requires a second shot 28 days later.
 People who are moderately to severely immunocompromised may need an extra dose in their primary vaccination series (refer to CDC recommendations).
-Children under age 5 need three doses of the Pfizer vaccine for maximum immune response against COVID‑19.
-This includes children ages 5 to 11, who can receive a COVID‑19 booster five months after their initial vaccination.

 Is the COVID‑19 vaccine safe?

 Experts are closely monitoring the safety of the vaccines as more people get vaccinated.
 Since they've been approved, hundreds of millions of people have safely received a COVID‑19 vaccine.
-There have been some reports of immediate allergic reaction to the vaccine, but these reactions are quite rare.
+There have been some reports of immediate allergic reactions to the vaccine, but these reactions are quite rare.

 You may have heard about rare COVID‑19 vaccine side effects called myocarditis and pericarditis, or heart inflammation.
 Experts who are closely monitoring safety of the COVID‑19 vaccine recommend that anyone who is eligible can and should continue to get vaccinated.
 Learn more about the COVID‑19 vaccine and your heart.